nss-day-cohort-19/sass-tutorial/README.md

 # Sass Tutorial

-Sass stands for "syntactically awesome stylesheets".
+Sass is a CSS extension that compiles to CSS.
 It adds variables, loops, inheritance and many other extras to CSS.

 ## To get started using Sass